sylviacastroco/JSConfWebsite/README.md

+# JavaScript Conference
-# Ficticious website focusing on Bootstrap 4.
+Ficticious website focusing on Bootstrap 4.
 Built with @TeamTreehouse.